 Darlene Swaffar (Florida)

 Darlene Swaffar is a Republican candidate also running in Florida’s 22nd Congressional District.
 The candidate has repeatedly tweeted the QAnon slogan, including in a bizarre claim about Trump’s tweets and the life of Benjamin Franklin being related to “Q” as “the 17th letter of the alphabet.”
 On her personal Facebook page -- whose intro section also includes the QAnon slogan -- Swaffar has posted multiple QAnon memes.
 Last April, Swaffar also wrote on a Facebook page called “QAnon Great Awakening” that the page’s posts about QAnon “have inspired me to explore my run for Congress in 2020” and claimed she had “already met with the Republican party in South Florida and have received their endorsement, as well as endorsement from three other major organizations.”

-DeAnna Lorraine Tesoriero (California)
+DeAnna Lorraine Tesoriero (California, lost primary)